-Several of these letters were written as if by the killer himself.
+Several of the ‘Ripper Letters' were written as if by the killer himself.
 The vast majority of them, if not all, were believed to be hoaxes.
 Yet, there are three letters that stand out in particular…

 Dear Boss Letter